If “Content Is King,” then can you have too much of it?

 If your goal is to increase targeted traffic to your website (and, why wouldn’t it be?) then you need to post content which actually appeals to your target audience, and doesn’t send them scurrying to another website.

 Producing reams of information for the sole purpose of building out your library of content will not do much to advance your marketing initiatives.
-In fact, it may very well do a good deal of harm, because it will distract your audience’s attention away from your core points and core values, thus diluting any strong message you might have originally posted.
+In fact, it may very well do a good deal of harm.
+It will distract your audience’s attention away from your core points and core values, thus diluting any strong message you might have originally posted.

-You’re much better off posting less frequently and making your content more thoughtful, so that your brand message can have a greater impact, while you also retain your position as a thought leader in your industry.
-Those people who feel that more content is better, are only partially right in their thinking, since many different channels and forms require content, but not at the sacrifice of high quality.
+You’re much better off posting less frequently and making your content more thoughtful.
+Your brand message can have a greater impact, while you also retain your position as a thought leader in your industry.
+Those people who feel that more content is better, are only partially right in their thinking.
+Many different channels and forms require content, but not at the sacrifice of high quality.

 Know Your Target Audience and Cater Content to Them